knice/inquiry.ucsc.edu/source/_articles/2020-21/robotic-etiquette.md

   {% asset 2020/robot.jpg @magick:resize=600 alt:'PR2 Robot' %}<figcaption>Humans commonly misread a robot&#39;s intentions, as was the case when
 Takayama first encountered a PR2 robot, like the one shown here, and it surprised her by appearing to run away.
-No longer in business, Willow Garage, the robot&#39;s Palo Alto--based maker, spent years investing in robotics research that produced the PR2&#39;s sophisticated visual and tactile sensors and open-source software.
+No longer in business, Willow Garage, the robot&#39;s Palo Alto-based maker, spent years investing in robotics research that produced the PR2&#39;s sophisticated visual and tactile sensors and open-source software.
 Credit: <a href="https://commons.wikimedia.org/wiki/File:PR2_robot_with_advanced_grasping_hands.JPG">Oleg
 Alexandrov</a>